cloudpedagogy/ai-capability-framework/README.md

 **Creative Commons CC BY-NC-SA 4.0**

-You may remix, adapt, and build upon this work for non-commercial purposes, as long as you:
+You may remix, adapt, and build upon this work for **non-commercial** purposes, as long as you:

-- credit the original author (*Jonathan Wong / CloudPedagogy*)
+- credit the original author (**Jonathan Wong / CloudPedagogy**), and
-- share your adaptations under the same licence
+- share your adaptations under the **same licence**.

+For commercial use, consultancy, or partnership enquiries, please contact:
+**info@cloudpedagogy.com**

 ---